asyncapi/website/pages/blog/miniseries-part_1.md

   <figcaption className="text-center text-gray-400 text-sm">The general setup of the project, with the two applications game server and processor.
 The round dot between "some broker" and the applications represent how others may grab/interact with the application, ergo its API.</figcaption>
 </figure>

 I will be creating a system of two applications, a **game server** and a **processor** using a micro-service architecture with no public-facing API.
-How a player interacts with the **game server** could be through a phone, a computer, Xbox, or PlayStation, for us this is out of scope for this project.
-For this blog post I only care about the interaction between the **game server** and the **processor**.
+How a player interacts with the **game server** could be through a phone, a computer, Xbox, or PlayStation.
+I only care about the interaction between the **game server** and the **processor** for this blog post.

 The **game server** will produce the following events: when players join the server, pick up items in-game, uses the chat, hit one another, and eventually disconnect.
-It will be implemented to simulate players at random intervals is joining the server, picking up some items, etc, and eventually disconnecting, to provide a sense of realism.
+It will be implemented to simulate players at random intervals is joining the server, picking up some items, etc, and eventually disconnecting to provide a sense of realism.

 The backend **processor** will be consuming these events to process them.
 In this series, I will not do anything particular with the data other than it will simply save the received events directly to a database.

 I will not get into the specifics of the stack for this system yet since it does not affect the writing of the API documents for the two applications.

 # Designing the APIs with AsyncAPI

 When starting designing the application APIs I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems.
 ## The game server

-I always start with the basics, and first define all the different channels for which the **game server** should produce events over.
+I always start with the basics and define all the different channels for which the **game server** should produce events over.

 ```yaml
 asyncapi: 2.0.0